How Much Does a New Driveway Cost in the UK?

 If your home is located on a main road, then you will have to apply for planning permission with your local council before this can be done.

-The average cost of dropping a kerb is around £800 – £1,200, although the final cost will depend on how many kerbs need to be dropped along with the depth it needs to be lowered to.
+The average cost of kerb dropping is around £800 – £1,200, although the final cost will depend on how many kerbs need to be dropped along with the depth it needs to be lowered to.

-There are various other costs you need to consider when having a driveway installed.
+There are various other costs you need to consider when having a driveway installed as outlined in the below table.

 Weed Membrane Cost